Common algorithms

 print(index)

-Binary search is an efficient algorithm for finding an item from a sorted list of items.
+Binary search is an efficient algorithm for finding an item in a sorted list.
 It repeatedly divides in half the portion of the list that could contain the item, until you’ve narrowed down the possible locations to just one.
+This is more efficient than a linear search, but the list must be sorted.

 # O(log n) logarithmic time complexity